Dev-Drew/LemonadeAPI/README.md

-[Stripe](https://stripe.com/): This was a project required to handle payments.
+[Stripe](https://stripe.com/): Project requirement.
 Great dashboards and documentation.
 I've only enabled test mode, but I can still see transactions on my test dashboard.